socketteer/clooi/README.md

+## IMPORTANT NOTE: IF YOU ARE USING CLooI TO TALK TO SYDNEY

+The default settings file is configured with a Copilot Pro cookie, but there is an hourly rate limit for user on the model.
+If you have your own Copilot Pro account, copy your own Copilot Pro cookie into bingAIClient.cookies.
+If it doesn't work, try replacing only the cookies that are different between the default cookies string and your cookies.

 # Bingleton API and CLooI

 If you are a complete n00b to coding, you can consult the [n00b's guide to running the CLooI](./n00b-guide.md) which is written for non-coders unlike some of this readme.